kusius/extract-exif/README.md

 	*folder*: a string that specifies the (relative/absolute) path to a folder.
 	All files in that folder will be processed.
 If some  of them are not jpeg files, they are ignored.

-(not yet implemented)
-demo.cpp and exif.cpp are easyexif example code programs.

 ## Sample data
 The sample data folder "test-images" is taken from the easyexif repository.